vmware/cloud-network-setup/README.md

 The `[Network]` section takes following Keys:

-`Address=`

-Specifies the IP address which the local REST API server will listen.
-Defaults to `127.0.0.1`.

-`Port=`
+`Listen=`

-Specifies the IP port which the local REST API server will listen.
-Defaults to `5209`.
+Specifies the IP address and the port in the format `ip:port`, on which the local REST API server will listen.
+Defaults to `127.0.0.1:5209`.

 `Supplementary=`